 |31 - 50 Products||$5|

-You’ve sold 45 products in one month.
-Here’s how the revenue is calculated:
+You’ve sold 45 products to a customer.
+Here’s how the revenue is calculated based on the pricing model:

 Tiered Pricing Model

-Each tier within a tiered pricing model contains various features offered at a certain price.
+Tiered pricing is often used to create payment plans for subscription-based services.
+Each tier within a tiered pricing model contains various features offered at a specific price.
 Customers choose the tier that best meets their needs.

-Pricing tiers need to be highlighted on the website homepage so that visitors can easily spot them.
+Pricing tiers must be highlighted on the website homepage so visitors can easily spot them.

-Each tier should contain the price and all the features that a customer gets in it.
+Each tier description should contain the price and all the features a customer gets.

 Pros and Cons of Tiered Pricing Model